Baebel43/team5capstone/Documentation/Signoffs/WorkSysten(1).md

 - Plugging in all the values: Br is 14800, D is 6.35, R is 15.875, and z is 22 mm we get  455.8 gauss which is well above the required value for the sensor.

 The Hall effect sensor has a quiescent voltage between 0.535 V and 0.665 V [1].
 This is used for the range of the linear output voltage which has a minimum of the quiescent voltage and a maximum of the voltage delivered to the device (3.3 V or 5 V) minus 0.2 V [1].
-This analog signal is then sent to the Zigbee transmitter then the transmitter continuously sends this data to the Raspberry Pi to store the number of revolutions the wheel has completed.
+Using an Arduino Nano 33 BLE we can set the voltage threshold to the driving voltage of the Hall effect sensor minus 0.2 V to be a 1 and anything below this value to be a 0.

 ### Meeting the Diameter of Wheel Constraint